MatijaBas/Premier_league_stats/README.md

 # Premier League Stats Milestone 2
 ## Top 4 Premier League Clubs comparison

-This project is made for all the football fans from football fanatic.
-I wanted to help fans to compare last 12 seasons of big 4 premier league clubs.
+This project is made for all the football fans from one football fanatic.
+I wanted to help fans to compare last 12 seasons of 4 major premier league clubs.

-The users of this page will be able to inspect how was they club did in wins, losses, goals and some finances.
+The users of this page will be able to inspect how did they club do in wins, losses, goals and some finances.

 To see my webpage click [here](https://matijabas.github.io/Premier_league_stats/)

 ## UX
 The website is for individuals interested in football,with focus on Premier league, to be precise, on "grande four" teams of English football.
-This project can help all the football fans to compare for example Liverpool vs Man Utd. or Chelsea with Arsenal during last 12 seasons.
+This project can help all the football fans to compare for example Liverpool vs Man Utd. or Chelsea vs Arsenal during last 12 seasons.
-It's posible to compare teams trough the few categories.
+It's posible to compare teams trough couple of categories.

 - As a user(read Liverpool suporter), I can compare my team with Chelsea team and see who scored more goals in 2009/2010 season.

 ### Mockup
 - Please find paper and pen mockup for the first design [Here](Mockups/mockup.png)

 **Note that the final design has changed from the original design in the mock-ups.
-I changed it because, was trying different layouts while I was experimenting and learning the code and sometimes the new designs looked better than the original ones or was just more responsive. *
+I changed it because I was trying different layouts while experimenting and learning the code and sometimes the new designs looked better than the original ones or was just more responsive. *

 ## Features